samblum17/CoverCollection/README.md

 - Be yourself.
 Cover Collection is the first app on the App Store that allows you to reorganize only the album covers you want to view in one place.

 ## Prerequisites
-Cover Collection is an iOS Application that is designed to run on iOS devices running iOS 12+.
+Cover Collection is an iOS Application that is designed to run on iOS devices running iOS 12+ and Macs with Apple silicon.

 ## Installing and Testing
 Cover Collection is available on the iOS App Store.
 It can be downloaded directly from your iOS device running iOS 12+ [here](https://apps.apple.com/us/app/cover-collection/id1448067875).
 Testing of this application can be done in the Xcode iOS Simulator or Xcode 11 live preview.
 Download all project files onto a Mac running macOS Mojave or later.